FAQ Selection Procedure Green Chemistry

 In your online application you will be shown whether there are any further documents to be submitted or whether the preliminary test has provided a sufficient result for participation in the admission procedure.
 In this case, too, you must accept the decision in order to complete the step and make an appointment for the EChem-Test and interview.

 The letter of motivation is a text written by you independently and in your own words, in which you explain the reasons for choosing your studies at TU Wien and outline what you expect from the programme.
+It must be in english language.
 It is a prerequisite for successful registration.
 Furthermore, the letter of motivation is the first stage of the selection procedure.

 Content of the letter of motivation: The letter of motivation should state why you have chosen this Master's programme and what special interests and skills you bring to it.
 It should also state what personal expectations you have of this education and what goals you want to achieve with it.
 In addition, your special skills and experience that make you particularly qualified for this degree programme are also of interest.

 Form of the letter of motivation: The letter of motivation must not exceed one A4 page (Arial, minimum font size 11).
-An enclosure (in the same file) with a one-page short CV is allowed.
 The letter of motivation is uploaded online as one PDF file and cannot be modified once uploaded.
-The PDF must not be larger than 5MB and must not have more than 2 pages.
+The PDF must not be larger than 5MB and must not have more than 1 page.
 It must not have any protection or encryption.
 This means that editing and printing of the PDF must be fully possible.

 It is checked whether the letter of motivation actually complies with the specifications.
 Letters of motivation that do not comply with these will lead to exclusion from the selection procedure.